What is Swing Trading?

 • Swing traders may miss long-term market trends in favor of short-term market moves.

-• Swing trading demands a lot from financial assets, markets, and traders.
+• Swing trading demands high requirements on financial assets, markets, and traders.
 This strategy requires both liquidity of financial assets and volatility in the market to take advantage of a price swing.
 In addition, swing traders must have a solid understanding of technical analysis to use this technique effectively.

 Swing trading vs. day trading

-As two short-term trading strategies, the simple difference between them is holding time.
-Day trading holds are limited to one day, while swing traders may hold overnight to several weeks.
+As two short-term trading strategies, the key difference between them lies in the holding period.
+Day traders typically hold positions for just one day, whereas swing traders may hold positions from overnight to several weeks.
 Therefore, swing trading is exposed to the overnight risk that doesn't impact day trading.

 In addition, these strategies have different transaction costs.
 Day trading needs more frequent trading, which causes higher transaction costs.